timovijn/SocialDistanceMonitor/README.md

 ### Input Data

 In order to build the social distance monitor a variety of data was used.
 First of all, the input of the program is a video (mostly from surveillance cameras).
 For these videos as input data, footage from a variety of video datasets was used.
 The goal was to select a range of videos with differing characteristics such as lighting, amount of pedestrians, perspectives and surrounding objects in the environment.
-The selection of these videos was done manually with careful consideration.
+The selection of these videos was done manually with careful consideration based on the previously mentioned criteria.
 Footage from the following datasets was used: [Oxford Town Centre](https://megapixels.cc/oxford_town_centre/), [CAVIAR](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/), [Virat Video Dataset](https://viratdata.org/), [EPFL](https://www.epfl.ch/labs/cvlab/data/data-pom-index-php/) and an additional test video was provided by [BriefCam](https://www.youtube.com/watch?v=aUdKzb4LGJI).

 ### Data for object detection

 As this is the data used as input of the program, it is not used in building the tool.
 For the different phases, different datasets were used to be able to get an accurate and working tool.
 For person recognition, this can be split up in two parts, being the data used for the pre-trained weights of the YOLO network and the data used for the self-trained YOLO network.

-The **COCO-dataset** was used to train and craft the original YOLO network
+The **[COCO-dataset](http://cocodataset.org/)** was used to train and craft the original YOLO network.

-For the custom self-trained variant of the YOLO network, the **Caltech dataset** was introduced
+For the custom self-trained variant of the YOLO network, the **[Caltech Pedestrian Dataset](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/)** was introduced.
+This is the largest pedestrian dataset available.
+It consists of 250,000 individual frames.

 ## Performance and robustness experiments